12 Pitfalls That Can Undermine Your General Meeting – And How to Avoid Them

 For many board members, the general meeting (GM) is a box-ticking exercise.
 But Swiss corporate law and real-life practice show: it’s often the small oversights that lead to major legal or reputational consequences.

-At Konsento, we’ve helped hundreds of Swiss stock corporations run their GMs – digitally, legally compliant, and smooth.
+At Konsento, they’ve helped hundreds of Swiss stock corporations run their GMs – digitally, legally compliant, and smooth.
 Drawing from this experience, we’ve compiled 12 frequent pitfalls that can jeopardize even the best-prepared general meeting.

 Before the General Meeting